dockstore/dockstore-documentation/docs/getting-started/getting-started-with-services.rst

 .. figure:: /assets/images/docs/services-versions-tab.png

 Now the Files tab will have your ``.dockstore.yml`` under the Primary Descriptor.
-Additionally, the files you choose to list in the in the file section of the ``.dockstore.yml`` will also be visible in the Files tab.
+Additionally, the files you choose to list in the in the files section of the ``.dockstore.yml`` will also be visible in the Files tab.

 Once you have a version, you can now publish your service!
 Publishing will create a public page that is very similar to the ones we have for tools and workflows.